ChungmanPARK12/DataStructure-and-Algorithm/README.md

 # Alorithms

 <h2>Binary Search</h2>
-A fast algorithm for finding a target value within a sorted array by repeatedly dividing the search interval in half, reducing time complexity to O(log n).
+An efficient search algorithm that locates a target value in a **sorted array** by repeatedly dividing the search range in half.

+It significantly reduces the search time with a time complexity of **O(log n)**.

 * ### Example of Code [Click here](https://github.com/ChungmanPARK12/DataStructure-and-Algorithm/tree/93aa7d790a46d9e2847c3dd2c09ee65031b34c0f/src/BinarySearch)

-<h2>Sequantial Search</h2>
+<h2>Sequential Search</h2>
-A linear search, involves checking each element of a list one-by-one until the target value is found or the list ends.
-It has a time complexity of O(n).
+Also known as **linear search**, this algorithm checks each element in a list one by one until the target value is found or the end of the list is reached.

+It operates with a time complexity of **O(n)**.

 * ### Example of Code [Click here](https://github.com/ChungmanPARK12/DataStructure-and-Algorithm/tree/c49294151dae9807cf9c4ab2cc4c6bf60ef48261/src/SequentialSearch)

 <h2>Bubble Sort</h2>
-A simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-This process is repeated until the list is sorted.
-Its time complexity is O(n²).
+A basic sorting algorithm that repeatedly compares and swaps adjacent elements if they are in the wrong order.

+The process continues until the entire list is sorted.

+Its time complexity is **O(n²)** in the worst case.

 * ### Ascending and Descending sort